 2017 has already seen 12.5% more Investment than the whole of 2016

-- 2017 has already seen more funding than the whole of last year and is on track to outpace 2015’s record total.
-The first half of the year saw Infrastructure & Enterprise software companies receive 77% of 2015’s $2.27bn record investment total.
+- 2017 is on track for a record year, outpacing 2015.
+The first half of the year saw Infrastructure & Enterprise software companies receive 77% of 2015 $2.27bn record investment total.

 - The number of deals remained steady between 2015 and 2016 despite the fall in total funding.
 The first half of this year has seen lower deal numbers with only 48.5% of the total number of deals closed in 2016.